A1zippo1/cipheringMethods/README.md

 # cipheringMethods
 Create different encryption algorithms in any language.
-If there isn't a folder for your language, create one.
+If there isn't a folder for your language, create one. e.g.:

+    Create new file -> cipheringMethods/Java/myAlgorithm.java

 Contribute with a valid algorithm, and participate in [Hacktoberfest](https://hacktoberfest.digitalocean.com/).